Analytical Chemist Jobs in USA with Visa Sponsorship

 How does specialized instrumentation experience help with visa applications?

-Expertise with advanced analytical instruments like LC-MS, ICP-MS, XRF, or electron microscopy demonstrates specialized knowledge that supports H-1B specialty occupation requirements.
+Expertise with advanced analytical instruments like LC-MS, ICP-MS, XRF, or electron microscopy demonstrates specialized knowledge that supports H-1B visa specialty occupation requirements.
 Employers can argue that the role requires specific technical skills not commonly available, strengthening the visa petition.

 Can analytical chemists with associate degrees get visa sponsorship?